List of Star Wars species (A–E): Chistori

 The Chistori are a lizard like humanoid race.
 They resemble bipedal lizards with a prominent muzzle, an impressive line of teeth, and thick scales.
 Few things are known in connection with the reptilians known as the Chistori because they are a secretive race.
 Even the Jedi Files do not know their native world.
 Due to their reptilian nature, they are cold blooded.
 If a Chistori is exposed to cold temperatures for a prolonged period of time they will undoubtedly die.
 One example of a Chistori would be Desann.

 Clawdite

 Clawdites are a genetic offspring of the Zolanders, the dominant species on planet Zolan.
 When the Zolanders discovered that their Moon had increased its radioactive emissions, they tried to unleash a gene in the Clawdites skin cells to activate natural protection against radiation.
 The results created a new species, Clawdites, which were metamorphs.
 Clawdites can change their appearance, if keeping body mass as a constant and not retaining the same aspect for a long time.
-Zolanders ostracized Clawdites and they had many civil wars, but in the end, Clawdites subjugated Zolanders.
 The Clawdites then joined the Sith Empire as part of the Storm Trooper Army, a group of Clawdites with advanced shapeshifting skills.

 Zam Wessel, the bounty hunter working with Jango Fett on Coruscant in Attack of the Clones, is the most famous example of a Clawdite in Star Wars.
-Clawdites are also referred to as Changelings, obviously because of their ability to shape-shift.
+Clawdites are also referred to as Changelings because of their ability to shape-shift.